Manual Chapter : Deploying BIG-IQ Virtual Edition in Linux KVM

 - The admin account provides initial user access through the web interface.
 The initial admin account password isadmin.

-management network on the BIG-IQ virtual machine
+Set up the management network on the BIG-IQ virtual

 - At the login prompt, typeroot.